This is a new Mages Guild for Karthwasten, since it didn't have one.

 Activators will clean up the dusty and cobweb-ridden DSW teleport pad when it becomes active.
 Also, if the player succeeds, Ji'Tavarad is assassinated by Jarla Jona, and Nistamal becomes the new guildmaster.

 - The Guild has been contracted again, this time by Thane Fomir himself.
 The small village of Ruari southeast of Karthwasten was burnt to the ground during the war, and the Thane wants to boost his case for promotion to Jarl by resettling the place and restoring it to prosperity.
 Unfortunately, Ruari is full of hostile ghostly apparitions.
 The Thane wants them driven out or destroyed.
-When the PC investigates, however, a secret is revealed: Ruari was never destroyed.
-The village still exists, but has been plucked out of Mundus into a tiny gemstone ("the Penumbra", a nod to the Shadow of Conflict) to safely sit out the war, and replaced by a burnt-out facsimile.
-The "ghosts" simply don't realize the war is over.
+When the PC investigates, however, a secret is revealed: during the war, the shadow mage Pergan Asuul used the sacked village to fuel his powers and that of the Umbra' Keth.
+The Penumbra from quest 2 (a nod to the Shadow of Conflict) contains a shadow-reflection of the village.
+The "ghosts" are variously insane or amnesiac about what happened.
 The PC won't actually visit the disappeared village inside the gem, but one of the "ghosts" - actually the physical manifestation of a very-much-alive villager - explains the situation.
-The villager asks the PC to destroy the magical gem holding the town by taking it back to Rulat and immersing it in a mix of various ingredients.
+Through the villager, the PC discovers that the destroying the Penumbra will restore the town.
+The PC can take it back to Rulat and immerse it in a mix of various ingredients.
 Activators then restore the village to existence, villagers and all.
 Ji'Tavarad rewards the PC with a handsome reward from a thrilled Thane Formir.

 Alternatively, the PC can just kill all the ghosts for some easy money.